ruggeri/tech-notes/distributed-systems/spark.md

 They mention that 500ms is a reasonable lower-bound on how frequently you can update.
 They also mention the jitter that GC might cause; they suggest maybe using concurrent mark-and-sweep.

+## MLLib

+It will do:

+* TF-IDF
+    * Trivial to parallelize.
+* Normalization
+    * Trivial to parallelize.
+* Word2Vec
+* Linear Regression (SGD)
+    * A common approach is *downpour SGD*, where we occasionally, asynchronously, ship updates to the shared parameters, or pull them down.
+        * I think they suggest blind writes; their belief is that because updates are sparse, you won't have coordination problems, actually!
+    * Not coordinated, no justification, but seems to work okay.
+    * BTW, if there are a lot of features, we can also parallelize along this dimension too.
+We can have the gradient for example i broken into parts and calculated on several machines.
+* LogisticRegression (SGD or LBFGS)
+    * More SGD.
+* SVM
+    * This seems to use SGD.
+    * But isn't the idea to use the kernel function, and don't you need to use that SMO algorithm instead?
+    * I feel like you have to because after throwing data through the kernel isn't it now dense?
+* Naive Bayes
+    * Trivial to parallelize.
+* Decision Trees, Random Forests
+* K-means
+* Alternating Least Squares
+    * A collaborative filtering technique I don't know.
+* PCA, SVD

+Okay, they just give you a laundry list of algorithms.
+Interesting to see what they offer, though.